sebanc/linuxloops/Readme.md

 [![Issues][issues-shield]][issues-url]
 [![Discord][discord-shield]][discord-url]

-# LinuxLoops
+# Linuxloops

 ## About This Project

-Linuxloops is a flexible linux distro installer.
+Linuxloops is an adaptable / declarative linux distro installer.

-Why create a custom linux distro installer ?
+Why create a linux distro installer ?
 Linux is very modular thanks to package management systems, however most distribution installers are either completely manual or focus on a specific DE and bring lots of packages that are not necessarily needed.
-Linuxloops allows to have minimal installs with more DE options, the possibility to directly include custom packages, Secure Boot support, nvidia proprietary drivers or Linux-surface patches.
+Linuxloops allows minimal Linux installs with more DE options, to directly add custom packages, Secure Boot support, nvidia proprietary drivers or Linux-surface patches.
 In addition, Linuxloops supports installing linux distros in disk image files that can be booted natively by the GRUB bootloader (from btrfs, ext4, exfat or ntfs partitions) or in VMs.

 The main limitation of Linuxloops is that the partitionning is not currently customizable (EFI, BOOT and ROOT partitions).
-As such, it is not aimed at users needing complex partition tables (or they can customize the linuxloops script to their liking).
+As such, it is not aimed at users needing complex partition tables (or they can customize the Linuxloops script to their liking).

 ## How does it work ?

-The LinuxLoops script will chroot into a temporary rootfs image (usually linux containers rootfs or an actual distribution iso) and then perform the install from there using the target distribution package manager.
+The Linuxloops script will chroot into a temporary rootfs image (usually a linux container rootfs or an actual distribution iso) and then perform the install from there using the target distribution package manager.

 For security purpose, Linuxloops will not install packages/binaries that are not present in the official distribution repositories.
 The only exceptions are:
-- The "RPM fusion" repo for Fedora and the "EPEL" repo for RedHat based distros are enabled by default as they contain necessary packages for standard use.
+- The "RPM fusion" repo for Fedora and the "EPEL" repo for RedHat based distros that are enabled by default as they contain necessary packages for standard use.
 - For Arch based distros, the "shim-signed" AUR package is included in order to support Secure Boot.